faiface/generics/README.md

 }
 ```

 **One important rule:** generic functions cannot be used as values.
 They can't be assigned to variables and they can't be passed as arguments.
-To pass a specialized version of a generic function as an argument to another function, wrap it in an anonymous function, like this:
+To pass a specialized version of a generic function as an argument, wrap it in an anonymous function, like this:

 ```go
 SomeFunction(func() int {